web-helpers/formula/packages/formula/README.md

     <img src="./docs/logo_256.png" alt="The logo for Formula">
 </div>

 Formula is a library for creating Reactive Forms for the modern web.
 Using Formula, you can turn any static HTML5 form into a [fully reactive form](https://stackblitz.com/edit/vitejs-vite-skkuff?file=index.html) - either using the web component, or getting more control with the library code.

+Formula doesn't take over your forms, or need configuration to work - it's based on HTML standard, using attribute-based validation on input tags, and works with [Constraints Validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) messages and ARIA.

 > ℹ️ It's based on [Svelte Formula](https://www.npmjs.com/package/svelte-formula).
 This version is fully VanillaJS ESM, with subscribable state provided by [nanostores](https://www.npmjs.com/package/nanostores).
 See [CHANGELOG](./CHANGELOG.md) for changes to the API.